|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 frames of reference - "bridge" between special and

 general theory of relativity

 Let's go back to non-inertial systems.
 From the point of view of the inertial frame of reference, STR has space (three-dimensional) of Euclidean geometry.
 However, even in Minkowski's pseudo-Euclidean spacetime, the special theory of relativity becomes non-Euclidean in non-inertial reference systems of the geometry of three-dimensional space!
-It can easily prove to rotating reference frame (obr.2.l).
-Let us initially have a non-rotating straight disk, the center O of which forms the beginning of the inertial frame of reference S. An observer who measures the dimensions of this circular disk with (sufficiently short) ideal measuring rods, measures its radius r and circumference l = 2 pr in accordance with Euclidean geometry.
+It can easily be shown on a rotating reference frame (Fig.2.1).
+Let us initially have a non-rotating straight disk, the center O of which forms the beginning of the inertial frame of reference S. An observer who measures the dimensions of this circular disk with (sufficiently short) ideal measuring rods, measures its radius r and circumference l = 2pr in accordance with Euclidean geometry.
 Then we rotate the disk around its center with an angular velocity w with respect to the inertial frame of reference.
 If the measuring rods and the disk itself are sufficiently rigid ("ideal"), the centrifugal expansion can be neglected and the observer can measure the same radius r of the disk on the rotating disk using radially applied measuring rods as if there were no rotation.
-Following However, if the inertial observer S ~ measuring rods experimenter on a rotating disc attached to the periphery thereof for the purpose of measuring the circumferential length l , then these bars are moved in the direction of its length a circumferential speed w.r .
-According to the special theory of relativity, each such rod Ö (1- w2 r 2 / c 2 ) - times shorter than at rest.
+However, if the inertial observer from S~ observes a measuring rods, which the experimenter attached on a rotating disc to the periphery in order to measure the length of circumferece l , then these rods are moved in the direction of its length with circumferential speed w.r .
+According to the special theory of relativity, each such rod Ö(1- w2 r2 / c2) - times shorter than at rest.
 The observer on the rotating disk therefore finds that there is a relationship between the radius and the circumference of the circular disk

 2 p r